-Most people don’t realize it, but spinach is an excellent source of calcium—the mineral most famous for boosting bone and tooth health but also known to help maintain healthy blood pressure.
+Most people don’t realize it, but spinach is an excellent source of calcium—the mineral most famous for boosting bone and tooth health but also known to help maintain healthy blood pressure levels.

-Spinach also brims with the important antioxidants vitamin C and vitamin E, which reduce the oxidative stress in your body and benefit the cardiovascular and pulmonary systems.
+The benefits of eating spinach also includes the important antioxidants vitamins C and E, which reduce the oxidative stress in your body and benefit the cardiovascular and pulmonary systems.
 And this leafy green nutritional powerhouse is also rich in the antioxidant lutein, which is found in HDL or “good” cholesterol and may prevent LDL or “bad” cholesterol from oxidizing and promoting heart disease.

-In addition to the above laundry list of health benefits, spinach will also help protect you from macular degeneration, the leading cause of blindness in the United States today.
+In addition to the above laundry list of health benefits of eating spinach, it will also help protect you from macular degeneration, the leading cause of blindness in the United States today.

 That’s because the heart-healthy lutein in spinach also helps protect the delicate macular cells in the eye from the effects of the sun’s ultraviolet rays.
 And studies have confirmed that a diet high in spinach and other lutein-rich green vegetables might also reduce the risk of cataracts by protecting against free radical damage in the epithelium and cortex of the lens of the eye.

 Incorporating the health benefits of eating spinach into meals is easy to do, as it makes a great substitute for lettuce.
 So swap out the lettuce in your next salad or sandwich and slip in a bunch of spinach instead.
 Spinach also adds great flavor and variety to soups.
 Or try this simple spinach side dish recipe below.
 (Get more heart-healthy recipes.)
 Just make sure that whenever you cook spinach, or any veggie for that matter, have at least a mouthful or two of it raw while you prepare it, since you’ll get more health-enhancing live enzymes from eating it raw.